jenkinsci/role-strategy-plugin/README.md

 java -Dcom.michelin.cio.hudson.plugins.rolestrategy.RoleBasedAuthorizationStrategy.useItemAndAgentRoles=true \
      -jar jenkins.war
 ```

-#### Using the optional permissions

-Once enabled, these permissions can be assigned in global roles just like any other permission.
-Users with these permissions will be able to:

-* **ITEM_ROLES_ADMIN**: Access and modify the "Item Roles" and "Permission Templates" tabs in the role management UI, and use the corresponding REST API endpoints
-* **AGENT_ROLES_ADMIN**: Access and modify the "Agent Roles" tab in the role management UI, and use the corresponding REST API endpoints

-Users with these permissions also need `Jenkins.SYSTEM_READ` to access the role management pages via the "Manage Jenkins" menu (`$JENKINS_URL/manage/role-strategy/`).

-Users **without** `Jenkins.SYSTEM_READ` can access role management through a root-level link that appears on the Jenkins dashboard (`$JENKINS_URL/role-strategy/`).

-The `Jenkins.SYSTEM_READ` permission can be enabled either via a system property or by using the [Extended Read Permission Plugin](https://plugins.jenkins.io/extended-read-permission/).

-> [!NOTE]
-> These permissions are alternatives to `Jenkins.ADMINISTER` for role management tasks.
-Users with `Jenkins.ADMINISTER` always have full access to all role management functionality.

-For a detailed guide on setting up and testing delegated role management, including example configurations and test scenarios, see [Delegating Role Management](./docs/delegating-role-management/README.md).

 ### Getting roles in pipelines
 There are 2 steps available in pipeline jobs that allow to get the roles of the user running the build.